GSU-Analytics/summer-training/github-module/README.md

-# Git and GitHub for Developers
+# Git and GitHub for Project Management

 ## Table of Contents
 - [Part I: Git/GitHub Basics](#part-i-gitgithub-basics)